“Our lives are not our own.

 who are interested in becoming AASECT Certified Sex Therapists.

-My office is located at 180 Massachusetts Avenue, Suite 303, Arlington, MA.
+My office is located at 259 Massachusetts Avenue, Arlington, MA.
 02474.
+My office

-My office is ADA compliant and easily accessible by The MBTA via the #77 Bus.
-For those who choose to drive ample
+is easily accessible by The MBTA via the #77 Bus.
+For those who choose to drive there is ample on street parking available.
+Should